curityio/dynamic-user-routing/README.md

 - Verify from logs that you are being routed to the correct Curity instance

 OAuth tools shows that Authorization codes and Access Tokens are Heart Tokens.\
-These are confidential JWTs that allow gateways to route based on the zone claim.
+These are confidential JWTs that allow gateways to route requests based on the zone claim.

 ## View User Data